-- We support farmers being allowed to use federally approved genetically modified products and available new related technologies so New York farmers are not operating at a competitive disadvantage. - 2.
-We oppose any moratorium or ban on genetically modified organisms (GMO). - 3.
+- We support farmers being allowed to use federally approved genetically modified products and available new related technologies so New York farmers are not operating at a competitive disadvantage. - We oppose any moratorium or ban on genetically modified organisms (GMOs). - 3.
 We are opposed to mandatory labeling of genetically modified products, except seed sold for planting. - 4.
 We support the usage of agricultural biotechnology to improve crop varieties, enhance nutritional quality, and reduce pesticide applications.
 Regulations for biotechnology products are more appropriately done at the federal level, so that all farmers and research institutions are subject to the same guidelines.
-Furthermore, we support additional research and testing at the state and federal levels of genetically modified products and development of new crop varieties. - 5.
-We support educational outreach to consumers on the benefits and risks of agricultural biotechnology, and an increased awareness campaign to dispel misinformation on such products. - 6.
-We recommend that industry and university-generated studies on biotechnology-derived crops be made more easily available to the public and the agricultural community in order to promote education and awareness. - 7.
+Furthermore, we support additional research and testing at the state and federal levels of genetically modified products and development of new crop varieties. - We support educational outreach to consumers on the benefits and risks of agricultural biotechnology, and an increased awareness campaign to dispel misinformation on such products. - We recommend that industry and university-generated studies on biotechnology-derived crops be made more easily available to the public and the agricultural community in order to promote education and awareness. - 7.
 We support legislation that would prohibit GMO seed manufacturers or companies from suing farmers for patent infringement when GMO plants in a farmer's fields do not originate from that farmer planting GMO seeds or plants. - 8.
 We support clear labeling of "GMO" on seed packets sold to vegetable and casual growers. - 9.
 We oppose individual localities establishing policies on agricultural biotechnology labeling. - 10.
 We recommend that biotech seed labeling requirements for New York State should not be different from federal labeling requirements, as long as all seeds continue to be labeled. - 11.
-We oppose legislation that would require any state agency or commission to study whether crops grown through the use of biotechnology are safe to grow or negatively impact wildlife or human health.
+We oppose legislation that would require any state agency or commission to study whether crops grown through the use of biotechnology are safe to grow or negatively impact wildlife or human health. - 12.
+We recommend the establishment of a Plant Innovation Center and High Throughput Phenotyping capacity at Cornell University, designed to streamline traditional and precision breeding technologies to better deploy new plant varieties to meet changing consumer preferences, nutrition, and climate conditions in New York.